mario-mueller/icis-2019/manuscript/icis-2019-posse.md

-Further, we expect number of modules to correlate with download numbers, as a higher number of available modules might increase the value of an ecosystem for developers, as more modules might increase reuse and the chance to find a suitable module for a problem at hand. <!-- TODO Due to network effects, xxx -->
+Further, we expect number of modules to correlate with download numbers, as a higher number of available modules might increase the value of an ecosystem for developers, as more modules might increase reuse and the chance to find a suitable module for a problem at hand.

 # Future Plan